Peace-Ada/Peace-Ada/README.md

 Data Analyst with a background in Pure & Applied Chemistry.
 I transitioned into data analytics because the part of science I enjoyed most was finding patterns in data and explaining what the numbers actually mean.

-Over the past few months, I've completed end-to-end data analytics projects across finance, transportation, lending, and retail—cleaning and analyzing more than **150,000 records**, building interactive dashboards, and translating data into actionable business recommendations.
+Over the past few months, I've completed end-to-end data analytics projects across finance, transportation, lending, and retail.
+Cleaning and analyzing more than **150,000 records**, building interactive dashboards, and translating data into actionable business recommendations.

 **Current Role:** Data Analytics Intern at Tech Studio Consult, where I build SQL databases, analyze data with Python, and develop interactive Power BI dashboards.